kumaratul60/React_features/README.md

 # React_features
- Learn Props and Hooks
+ 1. Basic of HTLM, CSS, JS and Learn Props and Hooks

- Fundamentals of NodeJS, import, and Export Keyword
+2. Fundamentals of NodeJS, import, and Export Keyword

 Whilst being a React Developer you will run a lot of NPM scripts/Commands, so the fundamentals (HTML, CSS, and JavaScript) should be clear to you.
 NPM (Node Package Manager): You should have knowledge of NPM.
 It is used to install the Node Modules and packages.
 Learn how to use the commands/scripts to install the packages and modules.
 There is also another Package manager called Yarn that can be used.